Advertising law

 Finally, the promotion of alcoholic beverages and tobacco products is extremely limited, and these limitations may have indirect repercussions and affect the owners of trademarks bearing these signs and yet registered for goods and services that have no connection with alcoholic beverages and tobacco products.

-“the registration of the trademark “Diptyque” by Hennessy [pour des boissons alcoolisées] is likely to paralyze the use that Diptyque makes of its trademark since it can no longer fully exercise its right of ownership over the Diptyque sign; that the result is a loss of effectiveness of the earlier trademark constituting an infringement of the trademark rights enjoyed by Diptyque prior to the filing of the disputed trademark, which will consequently be annulled pursuant to Article 711-4 of the Intellectual Property Code.
+“the registration of the trademark ‘Diptyque’ by the company Hennessy is such as to paralyze the use that the company Diptyque makes of its trademark since it can no longer fully exercise its right of ownership over the Diptyque sign; that this results in a loss of effectiveness of the earlier trademark constituting an infringement of the trademark rights enjoyed by the company Diptyque prior to the filing of the disputed trademark, which will consequently be canceled pursuant to Article 711-4 of the Intellectual Property Code.”

-The Court of Appeal therefore considered that the DYPTIQUE company could no longer advertise and therefore promote its perfumes, candles and cosmetic products sold under its DYPTIQUE brand because these advertisements could be analyzed as indirect advertisements in favor of the HENNESSY company’s alcoholic products.
+The Court of Appeal therefore considered that DYPTIQUE could no longer advertise and therefore promote its perfumes, candles and cosmetics sold under its DYPTIQUE brand because these advertisements could be analyzed as indirect advertisements for HENNESSY’s alcoholic products.

-The second trademark was therefore cancelled, as it prevented the first trademark from carrying out its activity by advertising.
+The second trademark was therefore canceled because it prevented the first trademark from carrying out its advertising activities with peace of mind.

 We assist you in the validation of advertising campaigns and promotional operations (contests, lotteries) with regard to French and European legislation (in particular with regard to direct or indirect advertising for alcoholic beverages or tobacco) and the applicable professional rules (ARPP, etc.).